gorkemozlu/gorkemozlu.github.io/content/post/nodejs-on-tap.md

   - MySQL
   - PostgreSQL

+Before we start, you can find all the post content and more on my git repo: https://github.com/gorkemozlu/sample-nodejs-app

 As a developer, i'll go through my application catalog and choose my project which is "Sample NodeJS App with Data Bindings"

 Then it will ask me several options.